 Library scientists didn’t sit back.
 They advanced local MIS solutions.
-Many organizations established their local “malls” of data stores, and many did it actually quite well.
+Many organizations established their local “malls” of data stores, and many did it quite well.
 Records policies advance greatly with the days of paper, while taking time, have passed.
 They tag content more and more.
-Consequently, records were searchable, and could integrate MIS solutions.
-Without computer science to make advanced data to knowledge solutions, they brought scientists, modelers, and analysts along to self-teach themselves in programming.
-Lots of Library MIS solutions were created and continue to be such enable local catalogs, local sharing.
+Consequently, records were searchable and could integrate MIS solutions.
+Without computer science to make advanced data-to-knowledge solutions, they brought scientists, modelers, and analysts along to self-teach themselves in programming.
+Lots of Library MIS solutions were created and continue to be enabling local catalogs, and local sharing.

-Since this hasn’t addressed the enterprise nor in the wild need, fractured compliance investments continues to proliferate.
+Since this hasn’t addressed the enterprise nor the wild need, fractured compliance investments continue to proliferate.
 These mostly stop at local online libraries we call searchable catalogs.
-They are customized, tons of money are put into them like building an amazing restaurant at a mall no one goes to any more.
+They are customized, and tons of money are put into them like building an amazing restaurant at a mall no one goes to anymore.
 They do not integrate well and are not discoverable beyond the original intended audience.
 Yet, these local library solutions support those patrons well.
 Yet, the reality is most go to “in the wild” searches now, so many are abandoned data stores in a mall we all once used to go to.

-Many library scientists have become “woke” to the data to knowledge age.
-Also, the allure of information stores parading as data stores are fading.
+Many library scientists have become “woke” to the data knowledge age.
+Also, the allure of information stores parading as data stores is fading.
 Many are hitting these top 3 things.

 1. Simplify Their Catalog Role to a Store to be Found in the Wild.